eslint/eslint/docs/rules/no-invalid-this.md

+# no-invalid-this

-# Disallow `this` keywords outside of classes or class-like objects. (no-invalid-this)
+Disallows `this` keywords outside of classes or class-like objects.

 Under the strict mode, `this` keywords outside of classes or class-like objects might be `undefined` and raise a `TypeError`.